tomasbjerre/git-changelog-maven-plugin/README.md

 }
 ```

-It has a template file like this:
+A custom template file may be used and can look like this:

 ```
 # Git Changelog changelog